top of page

 1:1 Grief Support

-One-on-one space to gently tend what you're carrying through somatic and land-based practice.
+One-on-one support to gently tend what you're carrying through somatic and land-based practice.

 IMG_5183_edited.jpg